 Just as Rome, before it succumbed to the barbarian incursions, attempted to advance its interests with the various tribes along its borders, often playing one off another, and incorporating them into their intricate military-economic web (to the extent in its waning days of settling tribes wholesale within the drawn boundaries of the empire, which, as we are seeing repeated today in the West, back-fired spectacularly), many of today’s governments with similar aspirations attempt to engage in the same kind of military-industrial dominance but on a fully global scale.
 This is the discourse of empire, an accepted model with prescribed roles within the seemingly all-encompassing military-industrial complex—rulers as rulers, and subjects as clients.
 Every country, other than the suicidal Western ones fixated on being “post-national,” endeavors to advance its interests, but at what cost and to what degree is clearly variable.
 That said, this is in some ways a reductive worldview that if accepted at face value ignores the complex shading of context and fails to explore the privations of empire in all its dimensionality.
 The dominant discourse affects experience in myriad ways, with perception, context, and language all an ink blot test of sorts depending on one’s seat at the banquet table, literally or figuratively.
 While there is certainly validity to the claims made by academics of the post-modern persuasion regarding empire and exploitation, it is selectively applied and often excludes that which would complicate or in many instances invalidate their particular stance.

-The tolerant, open, wealthy West has removed the strictures on sex, sexuality, and race of its past, allowing its citizens the opportunity for tremendous upward social and economic mobility.
-And as equality has by-and-large been achieved, the various progressive causes have melded into this kind of amorphous racist-sexist-bigot-transphobic-homophobic-shouting mass that wants to move past equilibrium and on to its own naked power grab.
+The tolerant, open, wealthy West has removed the strictures on sex, sexuality, and race of its past, allowing all of its citizens the opportunity for tremendous upward social mobility and economic advancement.
+And as equality was by-and-large achieved, the various progressive causes have melded into this kind of amorphous racist-sexist-bigot-transphobic-homophobic-shouting mass that is pushing us well past equilibrium and on to its own naked power grab.
 Leftism cannot survive without an enemy (again, the irony of the far Left’s good-and-evil moralizing adhering wholly to a binary model seems to have escaped them), and as such, hopefully they soon become their own worst one and leave the rest of us the hell alone.
 Don’t hold your breath, though.

 Michael A. Holly, “Patterns in the Shadows”, Art History 21.4 (December 1998), pp. 467-78, at p.
 475.